407 Pat Neff (254) 710-7555

 Choosing a Paper Topic

-This is a critically important theme that I have addressed at some length at this page:
+This is an important theme that I have addressed at some length at this page:

 Do please consult that.
-You will also find there suggestions for presentations, when that time of the semester rolls around.
+I have also included suggestions for presentations, when that time of the semester rolls around.

 Deadlines matter, and I intend to enforce them strictly.
 If you miss a deadline without getting an extension in advance, you get a grade of F on that particular paper or project.
 Do not get in touch with me after the fact to explain why you missed a deadline, unless you produce a proper medical note or other documentation.
 Valid reasons include medical problems and the like.